Chart Color Schemes

 Cobar is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Cobar, as per the latest Census evaluation, 90.0% of dwellings were houses, with the remaining 10.0% comprising semi-detached homes, apartments, and other dwelling types.
-This distribution mirrors that of Non-Metro NSW.
-Home ownership in Cobar stood at 34.6%, compared to Non-Metro NSW's higher rate.
-Mortgaged dwellings accounted for 29.1%, while rented properties made up 36.3% of the total.
-The median monthly mortgage repayment in Cobar was $1,109, surpassing Non-Metro NSW's average of $1,000.
-The median weekly rent in Cobar was $200, higher than Non-Metro NSW's figure of $180.
-Nationally, Cobar's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Cobar's dwelling structure, as per the latest Census, consisted of 90.0% houses and 10.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Cobar stood at 34.6%, with mortgaged dwellings at 29.1% and rented dwellings at 36.3%.
+The median monthly mortgage repayment was $1,109, below Non-Metro NSW's average of $1,733.
+The median weekly rent in Cobar was $200, compared to Non-Metro NSW's $330.
+Nationally, Cobar's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing